Scifiler-sys/Selenium/AutoOrg/readme.md

 # Project description
 * Are you like me?
-Tired of adding people in your organization especially when you have more that 20 ppl to add?
+Tired of adding people in your organization especially when you have more than 20 ppl to add?
 * Well here comes the bot!
 It will add all the username you specified in an excel sheet for you
 * Just provide your credentials!n